Introduction | Ancient Era | Modern Era

 It was not until the late 19th Century that Marx's conception of a materialist history (see the sections on Materialism and Marxism) based on the class struggle raised attention to the importance of social factors such as economics in the unfolding of history.

-More recently, Michel Foucault has posited that the victors of a social struggle use their political dominance to suppress a defeated adversary's version of historical events in favour of their own propaganda, which may go so far as historical revisionism, as in the cases of Nazism and Stalinism.
+More recently, Michel Foucault has posited that the victors of a social struggle use their political dominance to suppress a defeated adversary's version of historical events in favor of their own propaganda, which may go so far as historical revisionism, as in the cases of Nazism and Stalinism.